Riddle Me This:

 You cannot have it both ways.

 And, I’m sorry, but you definitely can’t pull that kind of stunt and convince me that what you are telling me is the truth.
 You don’t even convince me that you have any bare idea of what you are talking about.
 Especially when what your first “big reveal” on the subject actually revealed was something that finally worked according to what we had been shown.
-In defiance of the story that the characters all seemed to be telling us — and your subsequent reversal doesn’t.
+In defiance of what everyone inside the story and all your characters seemed to be telling us — and your subsequent reversal doesn’t.

 We might have happily accepted that the characters had somehow gotten hold of the wrong end of the stick.
 In fact, we might have regarded that as clever.